-The Statistics PhD program will begin admitting students in Fall 2025.
+The Statistics PhD program will begin admitting students for Fall 2025.

 Program Requirements